digitaldrummerj/digitaldrummerj.me/pages/speakling.md

 ----

-## Presentation Topics
+## My Presentation Topics

 Below are all of the talks that I have given with links to the slides and any additional resources that I may have.

 If you would like me to given any of these talks you are meetings, please let me know.
+I am also open to new talks if you don't see something below, just ask.

 ### Topics